 Women represent more than half the student population, while minorities make up over 37 percent, and students report fluency in 38 foreign languages.
 The average age in the entering class is 26, with a range from 21 to over 50.
 In recent years, Southwestern has had the highest representation of African American students and second highest of Latino/Hispanic students of any California law school.
 Faculty also reflect Southwestern's commitment to diversity; more than a third are women, over 20 percent are minorities, and several members identify as LGBT.

 From the beginning, Southwestern alumni quickly became trailblazers in the profession and the greater community.
 The law school's first graduate in 1915 was Betty Trier Berry, the first woman in the U.S. to serve as public defender.
-Other Southwestern alumni went on to become California's first Latina judge and first female African-American judge, the first Latina trial court judge and the first female African-American appellate justice in the nation, and the first Chinese-American in the continental United States to serve as a federal judge.
+Other Southwestern alumni went on to become California's first female African-American judge and first Native American judge, the first Latina trial court judge and the first female African-American appellate justice in the nation, and the first Chinese-American in the continental United States to serve as a federal judge.

 Among Southwestern's many prominent minority alumni are the Hon.
 Arleigh Maddox Woods, Presiding Justice, California Court of Appeal (ret.); Hon.
 Ronald S.W.
 Lew, Senior Judge of the United States District Court; Hon.
 Otis Wright, Judge of the United States District Court; the Hon.
 Frances Munoz, Judge of the Superior Court of California, Orange County (ret.); the late Hon.
 Tom Bradley, Mayor of Los Angeles for 20 years; the late Hon.
 Julian C. Dixon, Member, United States Congress; Hon.
 Matthew Fong, former Treasurer of California; Hon.
 Denise Moreno Ducheny, Member, California State Senate; Richard Orosco, former Director of the IRS, Los Angeles district; and Hon.
 Ricardo Torres, former Presiding Judge of the Los Angeles Superior Court.

-Southwestern has received recognition for its emphasis on diversity.
+Southwestern has received recognition for its emphasis on diversity, most recently the 2014 State Bar of California Organizational Diversity Award - and was the first law school to receive this honor in the award's 13-year history.
 In 2012, Southwestern was one of the only law schools among the 48 U.S. colleges and universities to be recognized for "demonstrating an outstanding commitment to diversity and inclusion" by INSIGHT Into Diversity in its first Higher Education Excellence in Diversity (HEED) Awards.
+Southwestern was once again one of just two law schools on the list in 2014 among the other 82 academic institutions.
 Southwestern was also listed as 15th on the National Jurist's "Honor Roll" of the most diverse law schools in the country, based on percentage of faculty and students in minority categories.

 Office of the Dean of Students and Diversity Affairs